 - Receive networking, personal and professional development opportunities, including opportunities to meet with Barbershop Harmony Society senior leadership.

 The Barbershop Harmony Society is pleased to offer a variety of internships to those wishing to experience the inside world of a not-for-profit business.
 Opportunities include:

 - Internship Convention Show Production

 - Internship Music Publications

-- Internship Social Media (note: the social media internship is filled for the Fall 2019 semester)
+- Internship Social Media (note: the social media internship is filled for the Spring 2020 semester)

 Additional opportunities may be added at a later date.
 Your interest, course of study and the availability of openings determine the possibilities.
 From the start, interns are challenged to demonstrate their strengths and apply their knowledge to help us achieve our business strategy.

 The Four Pillars